 When the time came to move on, I did it in a big way in 1992.
 The Chilcotin, an arid plateau between Williams Lake and Bella Coola in the middle of B.C. became my new home.

-There was no horticulture to speak of there, so I started a small seasonal greenhouse to provide bedding plants to the local market - Zone 3 gardening is a lot different than anything I had previously attempted.
+There was no horticulture industry to speak of there, so I started one with a small seasonal greenhouse to provide bedding plants to the local market - Zone 3 gardening is a lot different than anything I had previously attempted.

 Their other claim to fame was Epiphyllum - the Orchid Cactus.
 They had greenhouses full of their own seed grown hybrids.